dannyvankooten/www.dannyvankooten.com/content/contact.md

 title = "Contact"
 +++

-Need to contact me?
+Would you like get in contact?
 If so, please go through the questions below to help save us both some time.

 Do you...